Frequently Asked Questions

 Rovos Rail covers the sub-continent of Africa with a variety of journeys.
-Between Cape Town and Pretoria – 2 nights; between Pretoria and Durban – 2 nights; between Pretoria and Victoria Falls – 2 nights; between Pretoria and Namibia – 9 days; the African Golf Collage between Pretoria, Kruger Park, Durban and Cape Town – 9 days; the Golf Safari – 9 days; between Cape Town and Dar es Salaam – 14/15 days; between Cape Town and Cairo – 28 days and the Southern Africa Air Charter – 13 days.
-The train and aircraft are also available for private hire, subject to availability, and for hunting safaris.
+Between Cape Town and Pretoria – 2 nights; between Pretoria and Durban – 2 nights; between Pretoria and Victoria Falls – 3 nights; between Pretoria and Namibia – 9 days; the African Golf Collage between Pretoria, Kruger Park, Durban and Cape Town – 9 days; the Golf Safari – 9 days; between Cape Town and Dar es Salaam – 15 days.
+The train is also available for private hire, subject to availability, and for hunting safaris.
 Please go to Journeys and Private Hire for full details or contact us.

 Do I have to do the full journey?

 Yes we prefer our guests enjoy the full journey experience.

 Can I combine some of the Rovos Rail journeys?

 Yes, the following journeys can be combined: Cape Town and Victoria Falls; Cape Town and Durban; the northbound Durban and Victoria Falls; and the Namibia and Collage journey.
 Please go to Journeys on the website for full details.

 Yes we do although some of our short journeys do not run during our winter months.
 Please go to Dates on the website for full details.